Nayni/fluse/website/docs/define-fixture.md

 The above example shows a fixture definition for a user entity.
 The `create` method must be implemented and receives three arguments for you to work with:

-- a `context` object, this context is related to which [plugins](./plugin-introoduction.md) you configured Fluse with,
+- a `context` object, this context is related to which [plugins](./plugins-introduction.md) you configured Fluse with,
 - additional [arguments](./supplying-arguments.md) you may want to receive,
-- an `info` object containing information regarding [lists](./making-lists.md),
+- an `info` object containing information regarding [lists](./lists.md),

 :::note
-We highly advice to keep your fixture definitions small, Fluse provides you a [combine api](./combining-fixtures.md) that allows you to create larger and complex data sets.
+We highly advice to keep your fixture definitions small, Fluse provides you a [scenario api](./scenarios.md) that allows you to create larger and complex data sets.
 :::

 Now that you have a fixture definition, it can be [executed](./execute.md).